 Signature Events and Programs

-VHF’s Annual Meeting brings together the inherited bleeding disorder community to share information on a wide variety of topics, from the basics of diagnosis to the most relevant developments in treatment.
+VHF’s Annual Education Meeting brings together the inherited bleeding disorder community to share information on a wide variety of topics including advocacy, general health and wellness, and recent treatment developments.
 It is a great opportunity for networking and support for individuals and families.

 VHF community events are social and educational gatherings that occur throughout the year.
 These events bring together the Virginia inherited bleeding disorders community and are an excellent opportunity for family fun, networking, support, and increasing knowledge.

-A great partnership event with the Virginia Hemophilia Treatment Centers to celebrate the holiday season.
+A wonderful way to celebrate the holiday season.
 There is always great food, education, and networking.
-Look forward to seeing you next December!

 Download these useful documents:

 Become a Sponsor